sanchitdilipjain/alerting-with-eventbridge/docs/index.md

        <img src="images/image10.png" class="inline"/>

-    2. Select Rules in the left pane or Select Create rule button on the right side from Amazon EventBridge home screen
+    2. Select Rules in the left pane or Select Create rule button on the right side from the Amazon EventBridge home screen

        <img src="images/image11.png" class="inline"/>